bytebase/bytebase.com/content/docs/tutorials/github-ci.md

    ...
 ```

-After authentication, we call the Bytebase API `/sql/check` to check the SQL files and by parsing the response, we can emit annotations for each advice and mark the check as failed if any `ERROR` or `WARNING` is found.
+After authentication, we call the Bytebase API `/sql/check` to lint the migration files.
+We parse the response
+and emit GitHub inline annotations for each advice and mark the check as failed if any `ERROR` or `WARNING` is found.

 ```yaml
      name: SQL Review